SEKOIA-IO/documentation/_shared_content/ioccollections.md

 - Kill Chain Phases: steps of the attack this indicator belongs to
 - Description: any text that would add additional context.
 It is limited to **500 characters**

+!!! warning
+	If you select the kill chain phase 'Command and Control' when importing IP addresses in an IOC collection, our detection engines will only look into `destination.ip`.
+This is meant to reduce false positives, such as network scans.

 ### Limitations

 We allow a maximum **limit of 500,000 IOCs** entries that can be imported.
 This limit applies to the total IOC imports across all collections in a community.